Professor of Law

-Professor Nelson is on leave for the 2021–22 academic year to teach at Harvard Business School.
-She joined the Villanova Law School faculty in 2017 as the Associate Professor of Law (Business Ethics), and she holds a courtesy appointment in the Management & Operations Department of Villanova Business School.
-A scholar, legal consultant, and start-up advisor, Professor Nelson teaches and writes on issues related to business law, ethics, and white collar crime.
-She also works collaboratively with two of the Law School’s Centers of Excellence—the John F. Scarpa Center for Entrepreneurship and Law; and the David F. and Constance B. Girard-diCarlo Center for Ethics, Integrity, and Compliance—to advance legal scholarship and teaching that lie at the intersection of ethics and business.
+At Villanova, Professor Nelson worked collaboratively with two of the Law School’s Centers of Excellence—the John F. Scarpa Center for Entrepreneurship and Law; and the David F. and Constance B. Girard-diCarlo Center for Ethics, Integrity, and Compliance—to advance legal scholarship and teaching that lie at the intersection of ethics and business.
 Professor Nelson is one of the conveners of ComplianceNet, and she serves on the Steering Committee for its international network of scholars.
 She has served since 2015 as a Senior Fellow at the Carol and Lawrence Zicklin Center for Business Ethics Research, within The Wharton School at the University of Pennsylvania.
 Professor Nelson came to Villanova from being an advisor in the Center for Entrepreneurial Studies, within Stanford University’s Graduate School of Business.

 Before becoming the first tenure-track appointment in a U.S. law school specifically to teach business ethics and to develop law-school curricula around the subject, Professor Nelson spent nearly ten years teaching in business schools.
 In addition to her roles at Penn and Stanford, Professor Nelson previously taught at the Drucker School at Claremont Graduate University, the Mihaylo School at Cal State Fullerton, and she was a faculty mentor at the Haas Business School of the University of California at Berkeley.

 - Judicial clerk for the Honorable William H. Yohn, Jr. of the U.S. District Court for the Eastern District of Pennsylvania